jfleitz/bossy/README.md

 * A goal scored is treated as a bonus multiplier.
 Therefore, if you scored 2 goals and had 8 letters spotted, you will get 2 goals X 8 letters X 1000 points = 16000 for your bonus from the Spotted Letters.

 * 5000 points will be added to your bonus for each G-O-A-L target bank completion.
+Up to 9 Goals (45000 points) are indicated by the bonus lights

 ## Additional Period info
 * 9 second warm up period - This is from the original game.
 Basically a ball save for 9 seconds.
 You can't hit a goal at this time (or it won't count).
 It allows you to collect letters though without a goalie taking them away from you.

 * Overtime awards.
 On the last ball, the overtime lights are lit.
 For each time you hit one, 1 second is added to the overtime.
 If there are more than one player playing, whomever has the higher overtime value gets the timed extra ball.

+### Things to work out
+* Add Goalie servo control based on which targets are standing